EllaBrands/stanDev/Stan-C---API-Refactor.md

+NB: This page has not yet been updated to reflect discussions that took place surrounding the [[User Interface Guidelines for Developers]]

 # Overview

 Stan C++ will provide an API to the interfaces, offering services for optimization, sampling, and the like.
 Our current goal takes this even further, encapsulating a full Stan process into a single function callable from any external interfaces.